Childhood and Education Journey of Leonardo DiCaprio in Timeline

 In April 2016, Leonardo DiCaprio spoke at the UN prior to the signing of the Paris Climate Change Agreement.

-2016: Endorsed Hillary Clinton for president
+2016: Endorsed Hillary Clinton for the presidential election

 In 2016, Leonardo DiCaprio endorsed Hillary Clinton for the presidential election.